fmierlo/mockdown/README.md

 # Mockdown

-Mockdown is a single file and macro free mock library.
+Mockdown is a single file and macro/dependency free mock library.

 # Example